Why do I examine my identity as a home educator?

 I can even do this with my husband.

-One day, he sent me a pic…
+One day, he sent me this pic…

 (They were prepping for North American Ebola transmission.)